 Don't repeat things at the beginning of the paper.
 It gets boring, wastes space and can turn off the reader.
-Some rules of thumb to consider are:
+Rules of thumb to consider are:

-- If it's a really short paper don't bother with an Executive summary - use the Purpose statement to provide a super-summary instead.
-This should cover what the Minister has to do, why, and when.1 - Avoid noting recommendations that just repeat the content of the Executive summary, unless they are formally required e.g. in recommendations within a Cabinet paper.
+- If it's a really short paper don't bother with an Executive Summary - use the Purpose statement to provide a super-summary instead.
+This should cover what the Council must do, why, and when.1 - Avoid noting recommendations that just repeat the content of the Executive Summary, unless they are formally required e.g. in some legal processes they remain important.